-The main focus will be on the struggle for gender equity.
-There will also be special emphasis on science, the scientific temper, speculative fiction, artificial intelligence and what the future might hold for the planet earth.
+The main focus of the festival has been on gender equity, science, the scientific temper, speculative fiction, artificial intelligence and what the future might hold for the planet earth.

-250 speakers are expected to attend the 2019 Jaipur Literature Festival and apparently it's going to be the strongest lineup ever.
-The organizers announced the first lot of 30 speakers in October 2018 and the list includes two Pulitzer Prize winners.
-These are Andrew Sean Greer (who won the 2018 Pulitzer Prize for his satirical novel Less, about a middle-aged gay writer on a worldwide literary tour of self-discovery) and Colson Whitehead (who won the 2017 Pulitzer Prize for his gripping novel The Underground Railroad, about the life of a young girl who escaped being enslaved in the 1850s).
+In 2019, 250 speakers attended the Jaipur Literature Festival.
+The list included two Pulitzer Prize winners: Andrew Sean Greer (who won the 2018 Pulitzer Prize for his satirical novel Less, about a middle-aged gay writer on a worldwide literary tour of self-discovery) and Colson Whitehead (who won the 2017 Pulitzer Prize for his gripping novel The Underground Railroad, about the life of a young girl who escaped being enslaved in the 1850s).

 Madhavan (Malayalam fiction-writer and columnist), Narendra Kohli (playwright and satirist), NoViolet Bulawayo, Perumal Murugan (Tamil author, scholar and literary chronicler), Priyamvada Natarajan (astrophysicist and Professor at Yale), Rom Whitaker, Rupert Everett, Simon Sebag Montefiore, Tawfiq E. Chowdhury (adviser to the Prime Minister of Bangladesh), Uday Prakash (one of the few Indian language writers whose work has been widely translated), Upamanyu Chatterjee (former civil servant and author of six novels), and Vikram Chandra.

-The second lot of speakers, announced in November, includes more courageous and powerful women with inspirational journeys.
-One of them is Mithali Raj, cricket captain and sportswoman, who will discuss her journey to the top and the challenges she faced as recounted in her recent autobiography.
-In addition, Sohaila Abdulali will discuss rape and the silence around it.
-She'll share her story about being gang-raped as a teenager and also talk about her latest book that reaches out to those affected by rape.
+The second lot of speakers included more courageous and powerful women with inspirational journeys.
+One of them was Mithali Raj, cricket captain and sportswoman, who discussed her journey to the top and the challenges she faced as recounted in her recent autobiography.
+In addition, Sohaila Abdulali discussed rape and the silence around it.
+She shared her story about being gang-raped as a teenager and also talked about her latest book that reached out to those affected by rape.